mirage/ocaml-cohttp/README.md

 * The body is then converted to a string and is returned (after the length is printed).
 Note that `Cohttp_lwt_body.to_string` hence it's up to us to keep a reference to the result.
-* We must trigger lwt's event loop for the request to run. `Lwt_man.run` will run the event loop and return with final value of `body` which we then print.
+* We must trigger lwt's event loop for the request to run. `Lwt_main.run` will run the event loop and return with final value of `body` which we then print.

 Consult the following modules for reference: